Uniforms Act 1894

-The Uniforms Act of 1894 is an Act of Parliament to regulate and restrict the wearing of Naval and Military uniforms in the United Kingdom.
+The Uniforms Act 1894 (57 & 58 Vict. c.
+45) is an Act of Parliament to regulate and restrict the wearing of naval and military uniforms in the United Kingdom.

-The Act
+The act

-The Act makes it an offence for military uniforms to be worn without authority:
+Section 2 of the Act makes it an offence for military uniforms to be worn without authority:

+Section 3 of the Act provides a higher penalty where the uniform is worn "under such circumstances as to be likely to bring contempt upon that uniform."
+This section does not allow the exceptions in Section 2 for stage plays etc, and also covers "employ[ing] any other person so to wear that uniform or dress".

-The Act does not include the wearing of honours, medals and decorations.
+The act does not include the wearing of honours, medals and decorations.